 If you want to see our references for this article and related Brightwork articles, see this link.

 What is ComputerWeekly?

 On the surface, ComputerWeekly looks like a popular technology magazine with no particular bias.
 ComputerWeekly churns out conventional articles that essentially repeat quotations from sources at conferences and phone calls with technology companies.
-For many of the articles, there is virtually no analysis, so while there are authors attached to the articles, there is not much reason to use authors.
-The intent of many of the articles is not to explain anything to readers, but to allow the marketing departments of technology companies to reach leads.
+There is virtually no analysis for many of the articles, so while there are authors attached to the articles, there is not much reason to use authors.
+Many of the articles’ intent is not to explain anything to readers but to allow the marketing departments of technology companies to reach leads.

 But mixed along with this are “real articles,” such as this one.

 Who Owns ComputerWeekly?

 What ComputerWeekly “is” comes to light when one learns who owns ComputerWeekly.

 TechTarget owns ComputerWeekly.
 TechTarget is a media giant, and it purchased ComputerWeekly in 2011.
 It owns other media properties such as LeMagIT, KnowledgeStorm, BitPipe, including others.

 The TechTarget website says close to nothing about being a media entity but instead is entirely focused on marketing to businesses to help them with lead generation.